 What to consider when setting up hybrid IT infrastructure

 When it comes to setting up a hybrid IT infrastructure, you need to consider the IT resources you already have at your disposal.
 What can be kept and integrated into a hybrid IT management approach?
 What elements will you replace with cloud solutions?
+How can the IT service contract rates match up to your IT budget?

 You’ll also want to consider how much time you want to spend on managing your infrastructure.
 If you have a limited in-house IT department, you’ll want them to remain free to focus on your on-prem resources, which means managed cloud solutions will be a better fit.
 However, if you have some flexibility with your IT personnel, unmanaged solutions may save you some money.